 Winter Gem Boxwood

 If you are finding something to be low growing as well as refreshing and eye-catching, then you must opt for boxwood shrubs.
 Boxwoods are generally low-growing shrubs but with the power to maximize your house’s curb appeal.
-From the boxwood family, the winter gem is the most popular and beautiful shrub for the front of the house.
+The boxwood family’s winter gem is the most popular and beautiful shrub for the front of the house.

 The winter gem is the excellent evergreen shrub that will instantly boost the look of your house.
 Planting a winter gem in your front yard will give your home a more refreshing and beautiful look.
 The most important thing about winter gems is that they do not need much watering; only a moderate amount of water is enough for winter gems to grow and be green.

-Winter gem can grow to the height of 2 – 3 feet, making a small wall type shape.
+Winter gem can grow to 2 – 3 feet in height, making a small wall-type shape.
 So you can design this shrub as the parapet wall or small hedges around your front yard.

 Are you finding something whose color stays for all year long?
 Then there is good news for you.
 Globe Arborvitae is a beautiful shrub that maintains its color all year round.
 As the name suggests, globe arborvitae is a lovely, round-shaped shrub with attractive, bright, golden-yellow foliage that tolerates full sun exposure without sunburn.

-All you need is to water it when the top 2 inches of soil are dried out.
-If you live in a region that usually has a cold atmosphere, then you must opt for globe arborvitae as it requires a cool temperature.
-Moreover, globe arborvitae is always paired with some green shrubs to make it look more highlighting and beautiful.
+You only need to water it when the top 2 inches of soil are dried.
+If you live in a region with a cold atmosphere, you must opt for globe arborvitae as it requires a cool temperature.
+Moreover, globe arborvitae is always paired with green shrubs to make it look more highlighting and beautiful.

 Moreover, if the Japanese boxwood is grown in full sun, it will raise beautiful red-colored flowers making your front yard more beautiful and full of colors.
 As far as maintenance is required, Japanese boxwood is very easy to maintain as you just have to water them deep in the soil twice a week for the very first year.
 After that, you can reduce it to one time per week.

-However, for the safety concerns, these Japanese boxwoods are the best option as they are deer as well as rabbit resistant.
+However, for the safety concerns, these Japanese boxwoods are the best option as they are deer and rabbit resistant.

 Are you someone who loves bouquets?
-Then you must consider having spirea for your front yard.
-It consists of bouquet-like clusters of overhanging small white flowers, which will provide your house with a more refreshing and welcoming look.
+Then you must consider having a spirea for your front yard.
+It consists of bouquet-like clusters of overhanging small white flowers, giving your house a more refreshing and welcoming look.
 There are multiple types of spirea depending on your weather conditions and growth.
 In general, spirea can grow from 1 to 8 feet with a width of 6 feet.

 However, as maintenance is concerned, the newly planted spirea needs proper watering and care until it got established.
-When they become mature enough, you just need to water them when the soil becomes dry.
-Spirea doesn’t like a wet environment, so avoid over saturating it.
+When they mature enough, you need to water them when the soil becomes dry.
+Spirea doesn’t like a wet environment, so avoid over-saturating it.

 Moreover, spireas attract butterflies that will make your house look more enchanting.
-As far as safety is concerned, spireas are highly resistant to deers and rabbits, making your home safer and more secure.
+Regarding safety, spireas are highly resistant to deers and rabbits, making your home safer and more secure.